simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

 #### Backend Plugin API

-libkv must supply a backend plugin API that provides
+simpkv must supply a backend plugin API that provides

   * Public API method signatures, including the constructor and a method that reports the plugin type (typically backend it supports)